MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

     So with a configured Latency of **20ms** Your Network (including the Network-Stacks on both ends) is allowed to Jitter up to that amount back and forth, without the Receiving-Side starting to drop Packets.

-    In my tests I found **30ms** to be a good start for Devices talking across multiple Switches and a Wifi-Access-Point.
+    In my tests I found **30ms** to be a good start for Devices talking across multiple Switches and a Wifi-Access-Point under Linux.
 When all Devices are on a non-crowded GBit Ethernet Link **10ms** should be fine too.
     Across the Internet a Value of **200ms** or upwards might be required.

+    Under MacOS I needed to go to **100ms** on Wifi.
+Your mileage may vary.

  5. The Audiomixer has, apart from its obvious job of combining Audio-Samples, the task of syncing up incoming Streams and only mixing samples that are meant to be played back at the same time.
 When a least one of the sources linked to